SaraThampi/Travel-Journal/README.md

 # React + Vite
+Based on a Scrimba Project from their React course.

 # Travel-Journal

-Based on a Scrimba Project from their React course.\
 Some places I've been to (dates are approximate).\
 Bring on the nostalgia!